-Couwenberg also believes that the event of leveling reached its highpoint in the neurotic person.
-This person no longer communicates with his/her fellow persons and is locked up in him/herself.
+Couwenberg also believes that the event of leveling had reached its highpoint in the neurotic person.
+This person no longer communicates with his fellow persons and is locked up in himself.26

-In addition, Couwenberg shows how a modern Western person makes spasmodic attempts to escape ("flight reaction") this leveling.
+In addition, Couwenberg27 shows how a modern Western person makes spasmodic attempts to escape ("flight reaction") the leveling.
 Thus, e.g., there is an escape into alcohol and other drugs, a fleeing into a neurosis-the most extreme "flight reaction"-into selfdestruction (suicide).
-However, in our time, an important attempt to escape is into the crowd/masses (massification)-the individual escapes from him/herself by linking up with the leveling event of massification which he/she undergoes within the impersonal "they" and by which he/she allows him/herself to be ruled by the impersonal power of the "they" (public opinions, customs, fashions, advertisements, film, radio, television, etc.).
-He/she escapes further into the stupor of excessive activities and noises, and the excesses of radio, cinemas, television, sports, dancing, taverns, vacations, restless touring, by which the inner emptiness only is escaped temporarily.
-He/she can't bear the quietness necessary for introspection and real personal development.
-The human relationships of a mass-person only are semblances of relationships, and his/her conversation is nothing more than an apparent conversation (fleeting conctact).
-Massification, however, only reinforces the loneliness, and linking up with leveling leads to a loss of personality which, once again, leads to a continuous search for approval, recognition, success and popularity.
+However, in our time, an important attempt to escape is into the crowd/masses (massification)-the individual escapes from himself by linking up with the leveling event of massification which he undergoes within the impersonal "they" and by which he allow himself to be ruled by the impersonal power of the "they" (public opinions, customs, fashions, advertisements, film, radio, television, etc.).
+He escapes further into the stupor of excessive activities and noises, and the excesses of radio, cinemas, television, sports, dancing, taverns, vacations, restless touring, by which the inner emptiness only is escaped temporarily.
+He can't bear the quietness necessary for introspection and real personal development.
+The human relationships of a mass-person only are semblances of relationships and his conversation is nothing more than an apparent conversation (fleeting conctact).
+Massification, however, only reinforce the loneliness and linking up with leveling leads to a loss of personality that, once again leads to a continuous search for approval, recognition, success and popularity.
 But this does not mean the elimination of the loneliness.
 Compare the loneliness of celebrated stars of entertainment.

-The enormous superficiality and lack of color, and the lack of real content, depth and sense in life to which the event of massification leads, awaken in a mass-person feelings of listlessness, pessimism, boredom and even a distaste for living.
-He/she tries to appease his/her psychic hunger in a mass-existence but doesn't succeed.
-A modern person feels him/herself, with all his/her external activities and prosperity in reality, an unfortunate creature thirsting for the genuine life which he/she does not find in his/her mass-existence.
-His/her unloved life leads to being destructive (wars, vandalism, terrorism, etc.), according to Couwenberg.
+The enormous superficiality and lack of color and the lack of real content, depth and sense in life to which the event of massification leads, awaken in a mass-person feelings of listlessness, pessimism, boredom and even a distaste for living.
+He tries to appease his psychic hunger in a mass-existence, but does not succeed.
+A modern person feels himself with all of his external activities and prosperity in reality an unfortunate creature thirsting for the genuine life that he does not find in his mass-existence.
+His unloved life leads to being destructive (wars, vandalism, terrorism, etc.) according to Couwenberg.

-Our social situation, thus, is characterized by alienation and loneliness, and for an educator it is a difficult task to educate a child and youth to an adequate society within this situation of an inadequate society.
-That this fails in many cases is evident in the contemporary situation in which modern youth realize the above "flight reaction" such that increasingly the phenomena of alcohol and drug use, suicide, massification, meaninglessness and destructiveness are found with contemporary youth.
+Our social situation thus is characterized by alienation and loneliness and for an educator it is a difficult task to educate a child and youth to an adequate society within this situation of an inadequate society.
+That in many cases this fails is evident in the contemporary situation in which modern youth realize the above "flight reaction" such that increasingly the phenomena of alcohol and drug use, suicide, massification, meaninglessness and destructiveness are found with contemporary youth.